tkubica12/kubernetes-demo/docs/networking.md

 ```

-Upgrade application to new version and observ Flagger using A/B testing.
+Upgrade application to new version and observe Flagger using A/B testing.

 ```bash
 helm upgrade -i ingress-app-ab . \